 Heel pain and plantar fasciitis

-The plantar fascia, the flat band of tissue that connects the heel bone to the toes and supports the arch of the foot, can become strained, weakened, swollen, and irritated.
-Heel pain or fasciitis is usually a sharp sticking pain in the bottom of the heel.
-This pain may radiate to the back or outside of the heel as well, and can present with heel swelling.
+The plantar fascia is the flat band of tissue that connects the heel bone to the toes and supports the arch of the foot can become strained, weakened, swollen, and irritated.
+Heel pain (or fasciitis) is usually a sharp sticking pain in the bottom of the heel.
+This pain may radiate to the back or outside of the heel as well and can present with heel swelling.
 Most people with plantar fasciitis have pain when they take their first steps after getting out of bed in the morning or after sitting for extended periods of time.

 Why does heel pain happen?

-Awkward landings which may cause trauma, erratic bone growth, or muscle strain are all things that can cause heel pain.
+Awkward landings (which may cause trauma erratic bone growth) or muscle strain are both things that can cause heel pain.
 These sources of heel pain, although agonizing, are less common.
 The most common source of heel pain can be thought of more as a repetitive motion injury.
-How we walk (our gait), and more importantly what we are wearing on our feet, combine with life’s daily activities to damage our heels and their structurally supportive network of tissue.
+How we walk (our gait) and more importantly what we are wearing on our feet combine with life's daily activities to damage our heels and their structurally supportive network of tissue.
 The average person may feel a strain on the plantar fascia when they begin routinely performing a new activity or add on extra hours at work.
-Anything that keeps a person upright and on his or her feet for longer than normal can lead to this painful response.
+Anything that keeps a person upright and on their feet for longer than normal can lead to this painful response.

 What can be done?

 The biggest difference in getting the patient back on his or her feet is the podiatrist.
-Dr. Bill will develop and tailor a plan that works for you.
-When needed, Reid Rehab & Podiatry will use the newest 3D digital scanner to make the appropriate shoe inserts for your condition.
+Our podiatrists will develop and tailor a plan that works for you.
+When needed, Reid Podiatry will use the newest 3D digital scanner to make the appropriate shoe inserts for your condition.
 This scanning technology eliminates the many pitfalls of plaster casting and keeps the entire process in the hands of the physician.

-You don’t have to live in pain anymore, let Dr. Bill and the staff at Reid Rehab & Podiatry save your soles.
+You don't have to live in pain anymore let the staff at Reid Podiatry save your soles.